michaela-alarie/Automated-neural-behavioral-alignment/README.md

 # Automated-neural-behavioral-alignment
 Code for automated TS triggers from a MonkeyLogic task along with code for identifying artifacts in an implantable DBS system.
-For details see "Automated neural-behavioral data alignment for fully implantable DBS platforms"
+For details see "Automated artifact injection into sensing-capable brain modulation devices for neural-behavioral synchronization and the influence of device state"

 Each folder has its own README for the functions/scripts/files involved.
 This gives a very general overview of what is contained in each folder.